Dutasteride/tamsulosin (By mouth)

 Warnings While Using This Medicine

-- Women who are pregnant or may become pregnant should avoid touching or handling this medicine.
-This medicine can get into the body through the skin and can harm an unborn male baby.
-If any of this medicine gets on the skin of a pregnant woman, wash the area immediately with soap and water, especially if the capsule is broken.
+- Women who are pregnant should avoid touching or handling this medicine because it can harm an unborn male baby.
+If a pregnant woman gets this medicine on her skin, wash the area immediately with soap and water.

-- Make sure your doctor knows if you have liver disease, low blood pressure, prostate cancer, or an allergy to sulfa drugs such as sulfamethoxazole, sulfasalazine, sulfasoxazole, Azulfidine®, Bactrim®, or Septra®.
+- Tell your doctor if you have liver disease, low blood pressure, or an allergy to sulfa drugs.

 - This medicine may make you dizzy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are dizzy or are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affect you.
+Stand or sit up slowly if you feel lightheaded or dizzy.

 Possible Side Effects While Using This Medicine